sambacha/jsonlint/benchmarks/results/evaluation.md

 Validate Non-Standard JSON
 --------------------------

 Depending on extra features required, [Chevrotain] and [PEG.js] offer the best quality/performance ratio.
 Chevrotain is significantly faster, than PEG.js.
 It tries also harder to explain, what was wrong, which is often quite counterproductive.
 PEG.js explains the problems well-enough with a single sentence, even ended by a full-stop.
 However, Chevrotain packs additional features like recovery and reporting all errors instead of just the first one.
 The extra feature might make it a winner for a flexibly configurable scenario.
+However, the Chevrotain parser needs significantly more code, than all the others.

 Hand-Built Parser
 -----------------